Residency Requirements for In-State Tuition

 Persons residing in New Jersey for a period of 12 months before first enrolling at Montclair State University are presumed to be domiciled in this state for tuition purposes. ** Domicile means: The place where a person has his/her true, fixed, permanent home and principal living establishment, and to which, whenever he/she is absent, he/she has the intention of returning.

-Residence established solely for the purpose of attending a NJ College or University dose not constitute domicile for tuition purposes.
+Residence established solely for the purpose of attending a NJ College or University does not constitute domicile for tuition purposes.

 Dependent students are presumed to be domiciled in the state in which their parents(s) or legal guardian(s) is domiciled.